MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 ## Overview

-In part 1, our goal is to build a very simple Edge-Chromium extension starting with an empty directory.
+In part 1, our goal is to build a very simple Edge Chromium extension starting with an empty directory.
 Our goal for this extension is to do the following:

 * Create icons for the extension that will be used in multiple places and in different sizes
 * Create a simple `manifest.json` file